Ageu

-Ageu Gonçalves de Siqueira (born 6 April 1972), simply known as Ageu, is a Brazilian former professional footballer and manager who played as a centre-back.
+Ageu Gonçalves de Siqueira (born 6 April 1972), simply known as Ageu, is a Brazilian football coach and former player who played as a centre-back.
+He is the current head coach of São Joseense.

-Career
+Playing career

-Central defender, Ageu made history at Paraná Clube, a team where he has made more than 350 appearances.
+Ageu made history at Paraná Clube, a team where he has made more than 350 appearances.
 He also played for some other teams, but without being able to establish himself.

 Managerial career

-He began his career as a permanent assistant at Paraná Clube, then worked with Marcelo Oliveira at Cruzeiro and Palmeiras.
+Ageu began his career as a permanent assistant at Paraná Clube, then worked with Marcelo Oliveira at Cruzeiro and Palmeiras.
 He managed some other teams in the state of Paraná.